esc/git-talk-multi-everything/slides.rst

 Creating the Pull-Request
 -------------------------

-* First, setup the branch, make the changes, push and submit the PR
+* First, setup the branch, make the changes, push and submit the PR:

   .. code-block:: console